handiko/Arduino-APRS/README.md

 ## Requirements
 * **Arduino UNO / Compatible Board**.
 Doesn't really matter what board you are using.
 As long as it has enough GPIO and at least 1 UART to work with.
 Even works on ESP8266 / ESP12 board by changing the `#define OUT_PIN 2` into the desired GPIO.
 Personally, I often use GPIO 14 on ESP8266 / ESP12, so I changed it into `#define OUT_PIN 14`.
 * **Arduino IDE**
-* **GNU Radio Companion** (not a mandatory, but recommended for testing purposes).
-You can also use Audacity instead.
+* **GNU Radio Companion** (not a mandatory, but recommended for testing purposes by running GRC flowgraph from https://github.com/handiko/gr-APRS).
+You can also use Audacity instead just for spectral and time domain analysis.
 * **1 Resistor between 270 Ohms - 470 Ohms** (GPIO current limitter).
 * **1 mini speaker** (8 Ohms - 32 Ohms and below 0.5 watt works well).
 * **Jumper wires and bread board**